Short URL for this page:

 Another story, apropos of nothing, comes crowding in here.
 We were dining with some War College friends, and a young Navy bride asked Fan for her dominant impression of Navy life.
 Fan told her flatly, "Buying and abandoning garbage cans all over the world!"

 It was the Army and Navy's occasional custom to exchange a few officers between their War Colleges, and when I finished my course at Newport in 1933, I was ordered to the Army War College at Washington for further instruction.
 This was my first close association with the Army; here I met Maj.
-Indicates a West Point graduate and gives his Class.Omar Bradley and Lt.
-Col. Indicates a West Point graduate and gives his Class.Jonathan Wainwright, who were among my classmates.
+Indicates a West Point graduate, Class of 1915: a link to his biographical entry in Cullum's Register.Omar Bradley and Lt.
+Col. Indicates a West Point graduate, Class of 1906: a link to his biographical entry in Cullum's Register.Jonathan Wainwright, who were among my classmates.
 At Newport we had studied the strategy and tactics of naval campaigns, with emphasis on the problems of logistics.
 At Washington we studied on a larger scale — wars, not campaigns — and from the viewpoint of the top echelon, the Joint Chiefs of Staff.

 Shortly before my year expired, I received a letter from Ernie King, then Chief of the Bureau of Aeronautics, offering me command of the carrier Saratoga if I would take the aviation observers' course at Pensacola.
 The world of aviation suddenly reopened to p55 me; I was so excited that I regarded the privilege of commanding the Sara merely as a pleasant bonus.